Wheeler Science Center 127D

 Dr. Hopkins was included in an Faculty Feature in the Fall 2010 SBU Life: http://www.sbuniv.edu/Alumni/SBULife/SBULife_Fall2010.pdf.

-In May 2011, he was honored with the Parkway Distinguished Professor Award, joining other award winners: http://www.sbuniv.edu/academics/faculty/Parkway/.
+In May 2011, he was honored with the Parkway Distinguished Professor Award.

 Hobbies and Interests: Dr. Hopkins is active in running math contests for students, maintaining a web page about math contests, and coaching students at Bolivar Schools (in 2005 the Middle School group finished 4th at Regional MATHCOUNTS, in 2006 they also finished 4th, and in 2007 they finished SECOND, qualifying for the state MATHCOUNTS competition in March).
-Those experiences encouraged him to run a Math Contest Camp in summer 2006 which was quite successful and was continued in 2007, 2008, 2009, and 2010.
-He has also taught his son math in 7th and 8th grade after his son took Algebra I in 6th grade.
-His son was one of four students in the state of Missouri to achieve a perfect score on the AMC-8 exam in November, 2006, for which he was invited to meet with the governor of Missouri in April 2007.
-Dr. Hopkins participated in a fun estimation golf contest at the MCTM conference in 2004 and won.
-In May 2008, he assisted with coaching the Missouri ARML team.
-See http://users.sbuniv.edu/~khopkins/2008arml/ for a "photo story" about his trip there.
-He coached again in 2009 and 2010.
+Those experiences encouraged him to run a Math Contest Camp in summer 2006.
+In May 2008, he assisted with coaching the Missouri ARML team and has continued to assist as available to the present.

-Other professional involvements are grading AP Calculus tests (in 2002-2008: see pictures and thoughts from 2003, 2005, 2006, and 2007) and participating in syllabus audit for AP Calculus in Spring 2007.
-He has graded International Baccalaureate exams (May 2006-2010).
+Other professional involvements are grading AP Calculus tests in 2002-2008.
+He has graded International Baccalaureate exams (May 2006-2013).
 In January 2011, he began grading some math Praxis exams online.
-Following a trip to a sample selection meeting in May 2011, he has been promoted to be a scoring leader starting in June 2011.
+Following a trip to a sample selection meeting in May 2011, he was promoted to scoring leader and continues to serve in that role.